-SEER is an efficiency guideline for ACs, and the higher the number, the more efficient it is.
-The difference between 23.5 and 26 is not great however, and the efficiency changes depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is specially for heat pumps.
+SEER is an efficiency guideline for air conditioners, and the higher the number, the more efficient it is.
+The difference between 23.5 and 26 is not astounding however, and the efficiency varies depending on the model.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is specially for heat pumps.
 It tells you how efficient the equipment is at heating.
 We can see from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not a little better depending on the AC you choose.
-The greatest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC cannot.
+The biggest difference between heat pumps and ACs is that heat pumps can also warm up your home while an AC can't.

 Does climate matter for heat pumps?

 Heat pumps are much more effective in hotter climates with less severe winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
 We recommend a consultation with a ACE certified

 HVAC pro who has experience in your region before getting your heart set on a heat pump.
 If the equipment just isn't right for your area, you could have unnecessarily high electric bills.
 Once the temperature drops too low, it's difficult for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
 This means you might unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption way up.

 How does a heat pump stack up against a furnace?